campbe13/docker-ecq2020/README.md

     * ubuntu 18.04 (created & run)
     * Fedora 31 (run from docker hub)
 ## [xeyes](xeyes)
-working, not in the registr
+working, not in the registry

 * uses alpine latest
 * install xeyes